conneroisu/conneroh.com/internal/data/master/README.md

 ```
 SELECT
-    id, name, slug, description, created_at, updated_at
+    id, name, slug, description, content, created_at, updated_at
 FROM
     projects
 WHERE